code-constructor/mission-control/README.md

 4. mission control creates a new project file in the projects directory.
 If a template is given as the second argument, mission control uses this ERB-template to create the project file.
 If the template argument is not defined, mission control uses the standard ERB-template to create the new projects file.

 ##Template - System
 To allow a simple and fast creation of a new project, mission control provides the possibility to define templates for a project-file.
-A template must be an erb file and can be specified in the mission control console in the creation instruction (see section 'Create a new project').
+A template must be an erb file and can be specified in the mission control console with the creation instruction (see section 'Create a new project').
 E.g.

     module MissionControl
       module Projects